Mateusz-Dera/ROCm-AI-Installer/README.md

 #### ComfyUI Addons

 > [!Important]
+> For GGUF models:<br>
-> For GGUF models, a HugginFace token is required during installation.
+> 1\.
+HugginFace token is required during installation.

 > [!Important]
-> For GGUF models, you must accept accept the conditions to access its files and content on HugginFace website.
+> For GGUF models, you must accept accept the conditions to access its files and content on HugginFace website
 > https://huggingface.co/black-forest-labs/FLUX.1-schnell

 |Name|Link|Additional information|